PHP2560-Statistical-Programming-R/shiny-app-nbastats/description.md

 #NBA Stats Description

 NBA stats is an app that pulls live NBA statistics from the website https://www.basketball-reference.com/ , and helps to analyze and visualize statistics from 2008 through 2018.
+The betting odds are pulled from the website http://www.donbest.com/nba/odds/money-lines/.

 ####Author: David, Derrick, Michael, Teresa, Lisha